The Kingsmen

-The Kingsmen are a 1960s rock band from Portland, Oregon, United States.
+The Kingsmen are a 1960s American rock band from Portland, Oregon.
 They are best known for their 1963 recording of R&B singer Richard Berry's "Louie Louie", which held the No. 2 spot on the Billboard charts for six weeks and has become an enduring classic.

 In total, the Kingsmen charted 13 singles from 1963 to 1968 and five consecutive albums from 1963 to 1966.
 Their first album, The Kingsmen in Person, remained on the Billboard Top LPs chart for 131 weeks from January 1964 to August 1966.
 Their early albums were released internationally in Canada, the UK, France, Germany, Mexico, South Africa, and Taiwan.

 Early years

-Lynn Easton and Jack Ely started performing at an early age in local newspaper-sponsored reviews the Journal Juniors and the Young Oregonians, respectively.
+Lynn Easton and Jack Ely started performing at an early age in local newspaper-sponsored revues with the Journal Juniors and the Young Oregonians, respectively.
 In 1957, they started performing together, with Ely singing and playing guitar and Easton on the drum kit.
 The two teenagers had grown up together, as their parents were close friends.
 Easton and Ely performed at local parties and events, and soon added Mike Mitchell on guitar and Bob Nordby on bass to round out the band.
 They called themselves the Kingsmen, taking the name from a recently disbanded group.
 The Kingsmen began their collective career playing at fashion shows, Red Cross events, and supermarket promotions, generally avoiding rock songs on their setlist.
 In 1962, Don Gallucci, a high school freshman at the time, was recruited from another local group, the Royal Notes, to play keyboards.
+Their first recording effort was an unreleased acetate of an instrumental titled "Peter Gunn Rock".

 "Louie Louie"

 In 1962, while playing a gig at the Pypo Club in Seaside, Oregon, the band noticed Rockin' Robin Roberts's version of "Louie Louie" being played on the jukebox for hours on end with the entire club dancing.
 Ely convinced the Kingsmen to learn the song, which they played at dances to a great crowd response.
 Unknown to him, he changed the beat because he misheard it on a jukebox.
-Ken Chase, host of radio station KISN, formed his own club to capitalize on these dance crazes.
-Dubbed "The Chase", the Kingsmen became the club's house band and Ken Chase became the band's manager.
+Ken Chase, host of radio station KISN, opened his own club to capitalize on these dance crazes.
+Dubbed "The Chase", the Kingsmen became the club's house band and he became the band's manager.
 On April 5, 1963, Chase booked the band an hour-long session at the local Northwestern Inc. studio for the following day to record a demo tape for a summer cruise ship gig.
 Adding to the hurried atmosphere, the band had just played a 90-minute "Louie Louie" marathon the night before.